va-angelier/va-angelier.github.io/ISM_PCOM7E_Assignment/docs/executive_summary.md

 2. Methodology
 The system was developed using object-oriented Python, following modular design principles for clarity and maintainability.
 It achieved a pylint quality score of 9.8/10, evidencing robust code structure and commenting standards.

-The application accepts structured attack-tree specifications in JSON, each containing hierarchical nodes that represent threats or sub-threats.
+The application accepts structured attack-tree specifications in JSON (per OWASP guidance, YAML alternatives were evaluated but JSON was prioritised for simplicity and interoperability with existing tooling), each containing hierarchical nodes that represent threats or sub-threats.
 Each node type contributes to the overall probability and impact using the following logic:

 AND nodes: multiply child probabilities and sum impacts.
 OR nodes: compute 1−∏(1−pi​) and take the maximum impact.